Please click on the links below to read more information.

 The Alpha process is for all parishioners.
 It is designed as a tool for people to encounter Jesus Christ.
 One of the crises in the Church is that of identity.
 We have a missional identity that we have forgotten about.
 Jesus said, “Go make disciples of all nations, baptizing them in the name of the Father, the Son and the Holy Spirit”.
 The mission of Jesus Christ has a Church – US!
 Each one of us must be the change that turns our parish into a discipleship-building parish.
 Our declining faith communities cannot remain as they are.

-Alpha Season 3 starts 22 February 2020 with a Parish Pot Luck Dinner.
 Programme starts 4th March at 7pm in St Joseph's Hall.
-Register your interest at the office now.
+Register your interest at the office now - or just turn up and sign up on the night!

 St Vincent de Paul Society